NicolasImagawa/e-commerce-sales-pipeline/cloud/README.md

 ## Requirements
 To run this pipeline, the user needs:
 1. A Shopee seller account;
-2. A AWS account, root or IAM, being IAM recommended for safety reasons.
+2. A AWS account, root or IAM user, being IAM user recommended for safety reasons.

 ## Running the pipeline